Cantonese people: Pre-19th century: History of Liangguang

-Until the 19th century, Cantonese history was largely the history of Guangdong and Guangxi provinces.
-What is now Guangdong and later Guangxi, was first brought under Qin influence by a general named Zhao Tuo, who later founded the kingdom of Nanyue in 204 BC.
-The Nanyue kingdom went on to become the strongest Baiyue state, with many neighbouring kingdoms declaring their allegiance to Nanyue rule.
+The Nanyue kingdom, which was led by a Han aristocracy and adopted Han bureaucratic structures, and which adopted a policy of assimilation and fusion with the native Bai Yue, then went on to become the strongest state on the southern periphery of the Han, with many neighbouring kingdoms declaring their allegiance to Nanyue rule.
 Zhao Tuo took the Han territory of Hunan and defeated the Han dynasty's first attack on Nanyue, later annexing the kingdom of Minyue in the east and conquering Âu Lạc, Northern Vietnam, in the west in 179 BC.